 - Clicking on an icon allows you to view or update the item’s details.

-- The web map view and the Tree Survey or Asset Survey Android™ apps provide very easy ways of adding new items.
+- The web map view and the Tree Survey or Estate Survey Android™ apps provide very easy ways of adding new items.
 Simply click on the map and enter the information you have available.

 - Create PDF maps and site plans – for example Tree Survey Map.

 - Group of trees and hedges are shown as polygons, and can be reshaped as required.
 Trees can be re-positioned by simply dragging them to a new location.